ADD CONDITION

 Dosage and Administration

-For children under 5 years of age, it is recommended to consult a physician before administration.
+For children under 5 years of age, it is advised to consult a physician for appropriate dosing recommendations.

 Contraindications

-Use is contraindicated in patients who experience a cough that persists for more than one week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious underlying condition.
-Additionally, discontinue use and consult a healthcare professional if a sore mouth does not improve within 7 days.
-Patients should also stop use and seek medical advice if irritation, pain, or redness persists or worsens.
+Patients should discontinue use and consult a healthcare professional if cough persists for more than one week, recurs, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious underlying condition.
+Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, the product should not be used.

 Warnings and Precautions